UtrechtUniversity/DrRods/docs/index.md

 ## find\_inconsistent\_paths
 *We have run this program on a system with 70 million replicas.
-Execution time was 25 minutes, internal memory usage 1500 MB.*
+Execution time was 25 minutes.*

 Unless the storage system is less suited to accomodate this, iRODS will attempt to create and maintain a directory structure for data files that